Skip to main content

 Remember: No legit company would ask you for money before you even earned it.

 It just doesn't make sense.
 It is not logical to ask for money from someone looking for money.
 Most such companies try to get you to pay them, and when it comes to their turn, they will never live up to what they promised.
-They would either disappear or send you some documents that are just informational and don't solve your problem of finding a job in any way.

 Finding a job requires an investment.
 There is no doubt about it.
 You must invest in your knowledge, qualifications, communication skills, productivity, and work efficiency.
 But there are better approaches to landing a job than paying money immediately.